github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

       interval: "weekly"
 ```

-{% note %}
+> [!NOTE]

-**Note**: `schedule` defines when {% data variables.product.prodname_dependabot %} attempts a new update.
+> `schedule` defines when {% data variables.product.prodname_dependabot %} attempts a new update.
 However, it's not the only time you may receive pull requests.
 Updates can be triggered based on changes to your `dependabot.yml` file, {% ifversion dependabot-updates-deprecate-rerun-failed-jobs %}{% else %}changes to your manifest file(s) after a failed update, {% endif %}or {% data variables.product.prodname_dependabot_security_updates %}.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates#frequency-of-dependabot-pull-requests)" and "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates)."

-{% data reusables.dependabot.version-updates-skip-scheduled-runs %}
+>

-{% endnote %}
+> {% data reusables.dependabot.version-updates-skip-scheduled-runs %}

 ### `allow`